A Christmas Horror Story: Third story

 Caprice and her younger brother Duncan are traveling with their parents Taylor and Diane to visit their elderly Aunt Edda.
-During their visit, Edda tells them about the mythological creature Krampus, which frightens Caprice – especially after Duncan purposely destroys a Krampus figurine in an attempt to irritate Edda's caretaker, Gerhardt.
-Their parents decide to take the children home at Edda's insistence, but on the way they get into a car accident, forcing them to walk.
-Aware that they were being hunted by Krampus because they acted badly, the family members take refuge in a church where they attempt to confess their sins in belief that Krampus will leave them if they do so.
+During their visit, Edda tells them about the mythological creature Krampus, a punisher of evildoers, which frightens Caprice – especially after Duncan purposely destroys a Krampus figurine in an attempt to irritate Edda's caretaker, Gerhardt.
+Their parents take the children home at Edda's insistence, but on the way they get into a car accident, forcing them to walk.
+Aware that they're now being hunted by Krampus because they acted badly, the family members take refuge in a church where they attempt to confess their sins in belief that Krampus will leave them if they do so.
 However, they are picked off one by one until only Caprice remains.
 Caprice manages to flee to Aunt Edda's house.
 She is successful in killing Krampus who transforms into Gerhardt.
 It's revealed that he transformed into Krampus due to his anger over the family's actions and that Edda was fully aware that this would happen.
 Furious, Caprice's anger causes her to transform into Krampus, and she attacks Edda.